Friendly people at the Help Desk 😉

-- Students may check out books for 3 weeks.
+- Students may check out up to 4 books for 3 weeks.
 Check your Campus Portal to see the books you’ve got checked out.

 - Students may renew a book if no one else is waiting for it.

 - Digital cameras, tripods and microphones are available to check out for 1 class period.
 Equipment must be used at school.

 - If you need to charge your Chromebook or phone, you can leave it at the Media Center desk.
 We don’t check out chargers.

 Research Project / History Day Research / Capstone Research